mascaldotfr/CoRT/api/README.md

 - 30 queries / minute for static queries (json, csv etc.)

-The rate limits for these 2 are separated, meaning that you can issue 30 dynamic and 30 static requests per minute per host.
+The rate limits for these 2 are separated, meaning that you can issue 30 dynamic and 30 static requests per minute and per host.

 ### Other rules